msillano/ms_symtools/MDexchange/README.md

 ### Import MD to SyMenu
 Once the edit phase is complete, the user must save the updated file.
 In MarkdownPad2: *file|Export|Export HTML*.

-The `MD2SyMenuImport` tool keeps the HTML file exported by *MarkdownPad2* and merges it back into the existing `SyMenuItem.zip` file, updating all changed menu items, in one step.
+The `MD2SyMenuImport` tool keeps the HTML file exported by *MarkdownPad2* and smart merges it back into the existing `SyMenuItem.zip` file, updating all changed menu items, in one step.

 One feature is that you can *update the full menu* or *just a branch*.
 Delete all lines before and after the area of interest, to get the required branch as the root node: the 'import' will replace the old menu branch with the new version.